rdpate/helpfile/readme.md

     /path/to/helpfile/file.help.en.txt
     /path/to/helpfile/file.version.en.txt

-If not present and the file is a symlink, it is recursively resolved until either the sections are found or the file is no longer a symlink:
+If a section is not found and the parent file is a symlink, it is recursively resolved until either the section is found or the file is no longer a symlink:

     $ which example
     /path/to/example